From Paderborn-Lippstadt to Schleißheim

 After visiting the museum, we walked to the nearby Marienplatz, the heart of Munich.
 On the north side of the Marienplatz is the New City Hall (Neues Rathaus).
 The Glockenspiel in the tower of the new city hall draws millions of tourists a year, and it played while we were at the Marienplatz.

 We walked the Altstadt, and there was a small demonstration going on at the Karlsplatz Stachus, that probably had something to do with the coup of the night before in Turkey.
-We walked away from it, and we had diner in the Altstadt.
-After diner we walked some more in the area, and later in the evening we had drinks at the hotel before going to sleep.
+We walked away from it, and we had dinner in the Altstadt.
+After dinner we walked some more in the area, and later in the evening we had drinks at the hotel before going to sleep.

 Allianz Arena, Bayern Munich

 Reproduction of cave of Altamira

 Neues Rathaus München

 The next morning we checked out from the hotel, and we took a taxi back to Schleißheim airport.
 We first put our luggage in the plane, and then we walked to the Flugwerft Schleißheiman, the aviation museum located at the airport and part of the Deutsches Museum.
 The Deutsches Museum presents another important part of its collections at Oberschleißheim Airfield.

 Messerschmitt Me 262 A